DennisdeBest/Symfony3_4/README.md

     - { resource: security.yml }
     - { resource: services.yml }
     - { resource: resources.yml }
+    - { resource: fixtures.yml }
     - { resource: grids/grids.yml }
 ```

-We'll go a bit more into detail for the grids and resources files.
+We'll go a bit more into detail for some of these.

 ## Grids